 Desired Outcomes Impact Disadvantaged and vulnerable children to make at least expected progress from their starting points.
 The majority of children made at least expected progress from their starting points.
 A significant number made more than expected progress.
 Rich language opportunities for all.
-New phonics scheme was introduced in Sept 22 and 87% of Y1 children passed the phonics screening check.
-An increase in positive mental health and well-being ELSA, counselling and Restorative practise throughout the school has resulted in the children being better equipped to self-regulate and to identify specific strategies to use to help them cope.
+New phonics scheme was introduced in Sept 22 and in 2003 87% of Y1 children passed the phonics screening check.
+In 2024 95% of Y1 children passed.
+An increase in positive mental health and well-being ELSA, counselling and Restorative practise throughout the school has resulted in the children being better equipped to self- regulate and to identify specific strategies to use to help them cope.
+The school play therapist supports vulnerable children each week.
 Attendance and Punctuality will improve for PP children.
 Attendance and punctuality did improve for some pupil premium children.
-More work needs to be done to continue to improve this area, A broad range of experiences for the children to be exposed to.
+It continues to be a high priority and is celebrated in assembly each week and shared in the weekly newsletters.
+A broad range of experiences for the children to be exposed to.
 Children had a wide variety of opportunities to enrich their learning.
+Clubs are offered at lunchtime and each member of staff runs a club throughout the year.